Casting Crowns

-Casting Crowns is a contemporary Christian and Christian rock band started in 1999 by youth pastor Mark Hall, who serves as the band's lead vocalist, as part of a youth group at First Baptist Church in Downtown Daytona Beach, Florida.
-They later moved to Stockbridge, Georgia, and more members joined.
-Some members of the band currently work as ministers for Eagle's Landing First Baptist Church in McDonough, Georgia.
+Casting Crowns is a Contemporary Christian and Christian rock band which began in Daytona Beach, Florida.
+The band was formed in 1999 by lead vocalist Mark Hall.
+They moved to Stockbridge, Georgia, and more members joined.
+Some members of the band are currently ministers for Eagle's Landing First Baptist Church in McDonough, Georgia.
 The band has won a Grammy and a Dove Award.
+Mark has been quoted as saying “My life purpose is to give God glory through everything I do.
+If my life does not worship Him, my songs don't either.”
+This quote encapsulates the band's emphasis on living a life that reflects their faith, not just through music but in every action.